bastienlc/pdf-watermark/README.md

   -tc, --text-color TEXT          Text color in hexadecimal format, e.g.
                                   #000000.  [default: #000000]
   -tf, --text-font TEXT           Text font to use.
 Supported fonts are those
-                                  supported by reportlab.  [default:
+                                  supported by reportlab, or available on the system or in the custom fonts folder.
-                                  Helvetica]
+                                  [default: Helvetica]
   -ts, --text-size INTEGER        Text font size.  [default: 12] --unselectable                  Make the watermark text unselectable.
 This
                                   works by drawing the text as an image, and